AlaouiMdaghriAhmed/Ecore-Gen/README.md

 - requirements.txt: List of required Python packages.
 - README.md: Project documentation.

+## Tool Reference
+The project heavily relied on pyecore : https://github.com/pyecore/pyecore We also used the hugchat api : https://github.com/Soulter/hugging-chat-api

+## Gradio app on HuggingFace Spaces:
+The deployed gradio app doesn't contain the huggingchat tab as the api returned some error while being setup in the spaces The link is :

 ## Contributing
 Contributions are welcome!
 Please create a new branch for each feature or bug fix: